EvgenSuit/PrivacyPolicies/CoverAI Privacy Policy.md

 ### Third-party services and permissions used
 - Internet access, which allows for the usage of Firebase
-- Firebase Firestore, which allows users to manage their cover letters
+- Firebase Firestore, which allows users to manage their cover letters and profile
 - Firebase Authentication, which allows for authentication, without which the Service's main functionalities will not work
 - Firebase Crashlytics, which makes it possible for a developer to spot issues like crashes and app not responding
 - Firebase Analytics, which helps a developer improve and adjust the product to specific audiences